Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_faq.md

 **Can I assign more than one core device to a single cache?**

 Yes.
-With Open CAS Linux for Linux v2.5 and newer, many core devices (up to 32 have been validated) may be associated with a single cache drive or instance.
-You can add them using the casadm -A command.
+Many core devices (up to 4096) may be associated with a single cache drive or instance.
+You can add them using the `casadm -A` command.

 **Can I add more than one cache to a single core device?**